 An impressive selection of furniture and furnishing is available in the new Muji Bedding, always a strong product category, is now even more alluringFood remains a strong offering and now even more strikingly presented

 It is ironic that Muji has occupied the space where John Little’s has failed.
 Since 2013, Singapore’s oldest department store has been relegated to the annals of our island’s retail history as a forgettable relic.
 Despite its heritage (174 years in business), John Little’s simply could not keep up with the changes that equate modern retailing.
 Muji opened in Singapore in 1995, four years after its first overseas store in Hong Kong.
-Its debut in Liang Court proved a little too premature as local shoppers didn’t quite understand the brand’s striking, chic minimalism and found the “plain things” (now dubbed “commercial zen”) too expensive.
+Its debut in Liang Court proved a little too premature as local shoppers didn’t quite understand the brand’s striking, chic minimalism and found the “plain things” (now dubbed by the press as “commercial zen”) too expensive.
 It exited Singapore after the Asian financial crisis of 1997 (also known as the tom yum goong crisis as it started in Thailand) and returned in 2003 in then Seiyu department store (now BHG) to a staggeringly warm welcome.
 From that point there’s no stopping Muji, which now numbers 13 stores island-wide.

 Muji, an abbreviation of the full name Mujirushi Ryohin, or “no brand, good quality” in Japanese, is now a staggering enlargement of the 40 products it started with in 1980, when parent company Seiyu created the private brand for their eponymous supermarkets as a way to lure shoppers tightening their purse strings during the economic downswing of that era.
 According to media reports, Muji presently retails more than 7,000 products, covering nearly every aspect of the urban lifestyle, with many of them having won awards in the category of design.